2025-2026 Grant/Scholarship Information

-Please note: if you’d like to apply online for one of the grants or scholarships below, you must have a Google account to login to the online application so you’ll be able to upload documents.
+Please note: when you apply online for one of the grants or scholarships below, you must have a Google account to login to the online application so you’ll be able to upload documents.
 If you don’t have a Google account, you can create one to apply online.
-If you don’t have a Google account and don’t want to set one up, please use the PDF version of the applications linked below and mail them to the address listed on the application.

-This application is intended for previous Classroom-focused Grant recipients who wish to expand on their original objectives, and who have the potential to realize additional goals based on the learning and outcomes of their first grant.
+This application is intended for previous Classroom-Focused Project Grant recipients who wish to expand on their original objectives, and who have the potential to realize additional goals based on the learning and outcomes of their first grant.
 You may request up to $3,000.

 A second year of funding may be awarded to a current grant recipient who meets the following guidelines: